 - blue or blue-gray in color

-- usually between two and eight centimeters wide
+- usually 2 to 8 centimeters wide

 - usually present at birth or soon after

-If your child appears to have Mongolian blue spots, make sure that your pediatrician examines the spots at your baby’s first checkup.
-A physician can diagnose Mongolian blue spots based on their appearance.
+If your child appears to have Mongolian blue spots, make sure the pediatrician examines them at your baby’s first checkup.
+A doctor can diagnose Mongolian blue spots based on their appearance.

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by: